grafviktor/goto/docs/SSH_CONFIG.md

 The diagram below illustrates a typical server-access hierarchy: Unix and DevOps teams often require access to all company servers, while Development and Production Support teams only need access to specific subsets.

+This document provides an example of how to implement such a structure using GOTO and ssh_config files.

 ![users to server access schema](img/central_ssh_config.png)

 Thanks to ssh_config file format, it supports including additional configuration files.
 GOTO extends this capability even further by allowing included files to be stored remotely.